BadmWe/dspyt-webpage/dspyt/posts/efficientnet-classification.md

   ]
 ---

-Humans unlike computers make sense of what we see based on our experiences, memories and biological structure.
-Human brain extracts and analyses humongous volumes of data using visual cues.
-To understand the true effect of sight, 40% of our nerve fibers are linked to the retina, and 90% of information transmitted to the brain is visual.
+Humans, unlike computers, make sense of what they see based on their experiences, memories, and biological structure.
+The human brain extracts and analyzes humongous volumes of data using visual cues.
+To understand the true effect of sight, 40% of our nerve fibers are linked to the retina, and 90% of the information transmitted to the brain is visual.
 In fact, research at 3M Corporation concluded that we process visuals 60,000 times faster than text.

 ![efficientnet Keras](/images/posts/efficientnet/pexels-pixabay-35550-2.webp)

-## Computer Vision Tasks with efficientnet Keras classification
+## Computer Vision Tasks with EfficientNet Keras Classification

 To begin with, image classification is a fundamental task that assesses an entire image.
-The goal is to classify the image by assigning it to a specific label.
-Typically, image classification refers to images in which only one object appears and a computer analyses.
-Besides, object detection involves both classification and localization tasks, and analyses more realistic cases in which multiple objects may exist in an image.
+The goal is to classify the image by assigning it a specific label.
+Typically, image classification refers to images in which only one object appears and which a computer analyzes.
+Besides, object detection involves both classification and localization tasks, and analyzes more realistic cases in which multiple objects may exist in an image.
 In general, there are two methods of classification: supervised and unsupervised.

 Furthermore, the more advanced task of separating pixels in an image to a particular object or class requires computer vision techniques and methods.
-Data scientists and computer vision specialists refer to such task as a semantic segmentation or a dense prediction.
-Semantic segmentation is particularly a popular term in autonomous vehicles such as cars, drones and planes, in addition to medical image diagnosis.
+Data scientists and computer vision specialists refer to such tasks as "semantic segmentation" or "dense prediction."
+Semantic segmentation is particularly popular in autonomous vehicles such as cars, drones, and planes, in addition to medical image diagnosis.

 ![Computer Vision Tasks with efficientnet Keras classification](/images/posts/efficientnet/image.webp)

-In this post we will discuss Convolutional Neural Networks, data augmentation, efficientnet and how to achieve nearly 100% accuracy on a classification of several classes of images potentially across multiple datasets.
+In this post, we will discuss convolutional neural networks, data augmentation, EfficientNet, and how to achieve nearly 100% accuracy on a classification of several classes of images potentially across multiple datasets.

 ## Convolutional Neural Networks

-Convolutional Neural Networks (CNNs) is the most popular neural network for image classification.
-Comparing to a fully connected neural network, fewer parameters in CNN greatly improves the training time as well as reduces the amount of sufficient data.
-Instead of a fully connected network of weights from each pixel, a CNN can process a small patch of the image for a prediction.
+Convolutional neural networks (CNNs) are the most popular neural network for image classification.
+Comparing to a fully connected neural network, fewer parameters in CNN greatly improve the training time as well as reduce the amount of sufficient data.
+Instead of a fully connected network of weights for each pixel, a CNN can process a small patch of the image for a prediction.

-Consider an image, a CNN can efficiently scan it chunk by chunk — for instance, a 5 × 5 window.
-The 5 × 5 window slides along the image (usually left to right, and top to bottom).
+Consider an image; a CNN can efficiently scan it chunk by chunk—for instance, in a 5 by 5 window.
+The 5-by-5 window slides along the image (usually from left to right and top to bottom).
 How quickly it slides is called its stride length.
-For example, a stride length of 2 means the 5 × 5 sliding window moves by 2 pixels at a time until it covers the entire image.
+For example, a stride length of 2 means the 5 by 5 sliding window moves by 2 pixels at a time until it covers the entire image.

-A convolution is a weighted sum of the pixel values of the image, as the window slides across the whole image.
+A convolution is a weighted sum of the pixel values of the image as the window slides across the whole thing.

 Turns out, this convolution process throughout an image with a weight matrix produces another image.

 The sliding-window operations occur in the convolution layer of the neural network.
-In general, a CNN has multiple convolution layers.
-Each convolutional layer typically generates many alternate convolutions, so the weight matrix is a tensor of 5 × 5 × n, where n is the number of convolutions.
+In general, a CNN has multiple convolutional layers.
+Each convolutional layer typically generates many alternate convolutions, so the weight matrix is a tensor of 5 by 5 by n, where n is the number of convolutions.

-As an example, let’s say an image goes through a convolution layer on a weight matrix of 5 × 5 × 64.
-It generates 64 convolutions by sliding a 5 × 5 window.
-Therefore, this model has 5 × 5 × 64 = 1,600 parameters, which is remarkably fewer parameters than a fully connected network: 256 × 256 = 65,536.
+As an example, let’s say an image goes through a convolution layer on a weight matrix of 5 by 5 by 64.
+It generates 64 convolutions by sliding a 5 by 5 window.
+Therefore, this model has 5 by 5 by 64 = 1,600 parameters, which is remarkably fewer parameters than a fully connected network: 256 by 256 = 65,536.

-More often than not image classification datasets are significant in size.
+More often than not, image classification datasets are significant in size.
 Nevertheless, we use data augmentation in order to further generalize the model.
-[Data augmentation](https://www.tensorflow.org/tutorials/images/data_augmentation) takes the approach of generating additional training data from your existing examples by augmenting them using random transformations that yield similar-looking images.
+[Data augmentation](https://www.tensorflow.org/tutorials/images/data_augmentation) is the process of generating additional training data from your existing examples by augmenting them using random transformations that yield similar-looking images.
 This exposes the model to more aspects of the data and prevents over-fitting.

-According to documentation of [Tensorflow](https://www.tensorflow.org/tutorials/images/classification#data_augmentation), we can combine the data augmentation, rescalling and the CNN model in this manner:
+According to the documentation of [Tensorflow](https://www.tensorflow.org/tutorials/images/classification#data_augmentation), we can combine the data augmentation, rescaling, and the CNN model in this manner: Data Augmentation Pipeline for EfficientNet Classification

 ```python
 model = Sequential([